ed-syspertec/Virtel/docs/manuals/virtel/Virtel457CN/connectivity_guide.rst

 *Connection script to start a CICS transaction*

 This example works only if the CICS TYPETERM definition specifies LOGONMSG(NO).
 If CICS is configured to send an initial message to the terminal at logon, by means of the LOGONMSG(YES) parameter, then a bracket error would occur when the above script is executed.
 To avoid this, the transaction code must be prefixed by &W to wait for the initial message to be delivered, as shown in the next example.

-*5.4.3.2.
-Connect to CICS and start transaction CESN with transmission of USER PASSWORD*
+**Connect to CICS and start transaction CESN with transmission of USER PASSWORD**

 The variables &U and &P can be used to pass the current VIRTEL userid and password to the CICS signon transaction:-